xtreamsrl/react-native-in-app-gallery/README.md

 # react-native-in-app-gallery
-A RN in-app gallery component which allows to pick an image from both gallery and camera.
+A react-native in-app gallery component which allows to pick an image from both gallery and camera, optionally without exiting the current screen.
 It's **Android** and **iOS** compatible.

 ![](example.gif)